HarshdeepKahlon/hiring2020/README.md

 # Hiring Status - COVID-19
 This document will be updated regularly as new information becomes available. **Alternatively, you can us our website** - [www.hiring20.com](https://hiring20.com/)

 If you're a **recruiter or a company representative**, we encourage you to verify your current internship status to avoid any false information floating around.
-Please email us from your official email - cr@hiring20.com
+Please email us from your official email - cr@hiring20.com .
+Also, if you are actively hiring, drop us a mail and we can add/remove your positions here.

 **You can also follow us on social media for regular job and status updates.**
 1. **Twitter** - [@hiring2020](https://twitter.com/hiring2020)